Movie runtime ~ year, analysis

 Comparing recent vs old movies

 To simplify the analysis we can consider more recent releases (2013-2023) and compare them to releases from much older timeframe (1990-2000).
-The runtime distributions for movies in these 2 categories is different although not significantly (visually).

 Now we can compare runtimes between two periods.
 It would have been a straightforward exercise in testing the hypothesis of difference of means using a t-test had the distributions of runtimes been more normally distributed.